John Milton: Political thought

 Milton's political thought may be best categorized according to respective periods in his life and times.
 The years 1641–42 were dedicated to church politics and the struggle against episcopacy.
 After his divorce writings, Areopagitica, and a gap, he wrote in 1649–54 in the aftermath of the execution of Charles I, and in polemic justification of the regicide and the existing Parliamentarian regime.
-Then in 1659–60 he foresaw the Restoration, and wrote to head it off.
+Then in 1659–60 he foresaw the Restoration and wrote to head it off.

 Milton's own beliefs were in some cases unpopular, particularly his commitment to republicanism.
-In coming centuries, Milton would be claimed as an early apostle of liberalism.
+In the coming centuries, Milton would be claimed as an early apostle of liberalism.
 According to James Tully:

 A friend and ally in the pamphlet wars was Marchamont Nedham.
 Austin Woolrych considers that although they were quite close, there is "little real affinity, beyond a broad republicanism", between their approaches.
 Blair Worden remarks that both Milton and Nedham, with others such as Andrew Marvell and James Harrington, would have taken their problem with the Rump Parliament to be not the republic itself, but the fact that it was not a proper republic.
 Woolrych speaks of "the gulf between Milton's vision of the Commonwealth's future and the reality".
 In the early version of his History of Britain, begun in 1649, Milton was already writing off the members of the Long Parliament as incorrigible.